K-bMOM: a robust Lloyd-type clustering algorithm based on bootstrap Median-of-Means: Simulations and practical considerations

 \paragraph{Initialisation strategies: }

-We consider the following 3 traditional initialisation strategies: \begin{itemize} \item \textbf{Random initialisation}: we select K datapoints randomly and without replacement as initial centers. \item \textbf{kmeans++} proposed by \cite{Vassilvitskii07} which is maybe the most widely used technique to initialise clustering algorithm.
+We consider the following 3 traditional initialisation strategies: \begin{itemize} \item \textbf{Random initialisation}: we select K datapoints randomly and without replacement as initial centers. \item \textbf{kmeans++} proposed by \cite{Vassilvitskii07} which is maybe the most widely used technique to initialise clustering algorithms.
 The first center is taken from the data uniformly at random.
 Then iteratively and until the number $K$ of chosen clusters is reached, a new center is chosen from the datapoints with a probability which increases exponentially with the distance $D^{2}(x,c)$ to the closest centers already chosen. \item \textbf{kmedians++} is a variant of kmeans++.
 The same process is iterated but the probability is computed with respect to $D(x,c)$ instead of $D^{2}(x,c)$. \end{itemize} and a robust initialisation strategy developed by Hasan et al. in 2009 named ROBIN~\cite{al2009robust} which is a density-based approach: \begin{itemize} \item \textbf{ROBIN} (ROBust INitialisation) uses the Local Outlier Factor approach (LOF)~\cite{breunig2000lof} to select, as initial centroids, data points far away from each other and representative of dense regions in the dataset.
 This approach requires to know the number of clusters $K$ and the number of neighboring data points in order to compute the LOF of each data point.
 In the experiment, the number of neighboring datapoints has been fixed to 10.
 According to the chosen method, selected datapoints changes drastically and it has to be noted that the best approach is obtained for the approximation method where the algorithm looks for the first LOF value that falls in $]1-\varepsilon,1+\varepsilon[$ .
-We chose this method and set $\varepsilon=0.2$. \end{itemize} We propose a robust variant of kmeans++ and kmedians++ by applying the MOM principle as described in Section~\ref{sec:kB-MOM-algorithm}.
-In particular, let $B$ be the number of blocks of data, $n_{B}$ the size of each block and $\mathcal{R}_{b}(c)$ the empirical risk of the $b$th block.
-Then, we define the following algorithm : \begin{enumerate} \item Iterate from $1$ until $B$ blocks: \begin{enumerate} \item Select at random, uniformly and with replacement $n_{B}$ datapoints \item Proceed a kmeans++ (or kmedians++) initialisation \item Compute the empirical risk of the block $b$ \end{enumerate} \item Select the centers from the block having the median empirical risk \item Affect the datapoints to their nearest centroid of the selected (median) block. \end{enumerate} Note that the size of each block is chosen equal to 18 and the number of blocks is fixed to 250.
-These parameters follow the breakdown point bounds presented in Section \ref{subsec:Breakdown-points}.
+We chose this method and set $\varepsilon=0.2$. \end{itemize} The implementations that we used in this study for the above approaches come from scikit-learn library which is a free software machine learning library for the Python programming language and is publicly available~\cite{scikit-learn}.\\